quauab/SwingGUI/README.md

 </ul>

 <h2>Motivation</h2>
-Pure laziness.
-I was fed up with writing the interface code from scratch, with the other features I wanted.
+Inspired by previously worked projects to create a GUI base, so to eliminate writing GUI code from scratch.